CassinSackett/SNP_capture/pipeline.md

 WORKFLOW
-Download .fastq.gz  gunzip  trim  quality filter  align to genome  call SNPs  data analysis!
+Download .fastq.gz --> gunzip --> trim --> quality filter --> align to genome --> call SNPs --> data analysis!
-Double check that your sequencing company trimmed the barcodes off of the ends.

 You will get a syntax error if there are smart quotes or m dashes (like Word produces automatically) rather than straight, unformatted quotes or n dashes.
 You may have to edit by hand if you are copying and pasting from a Word document.
 It will save a lot of headaches to turn off auto-correct for these components.

 Useful tools and tricks:
 	ctrl u saves what you’ve typed; ctrl y pastes it
 	check how much space you are taking up on a drive with $ du -hs /directory/